 - Recognize your need for CRO

-- Establish specific business goals
+- Establish specific goals

-- Align business & marketing goals
+- Align business and marketing goals

-- Identify your ICP (ideal customer profile)
+- Identify your ideal customer

 - Optimize user experience with color & design

 - Scrutinize the offer itself (bounce rates)